guanning03/Tree-Diagram/README.md

 A four-issue, out of order RISC-V processor core for computer organization 2023 fall in THU CST.

-Supports the RV32I instruction set.
-Due to time constraints in completing the course assignment, we did not implement a dynamic branch predictor, write-back data cache, or complete support for RISC-V privilege modes (for example, currently, it's even possible to read and write CSR in user mode).

-As of now, the commits on the dev branch are able to boot ucore in Verilator simulation, but they still need to be debugged on an actual FPGA.
+Three integer dispatch queues and one instruction dispatch queue.

+Support RV32I, with Exception Flow, Sv32 Page Table, 4-way Set-Associative Instruction Cache, Data Cache, Store Buffer, Reorder Buffer and so on.

+The best test case yields an IPC (Instructions Per Cycle) of 2.3.

 A more detailed README and architectural design documents will be supplemented later.

-Its name tree-diagram comes from a supercomputer in a anime とある魔術の禁書目録.
+PS: Its name tree-diagram comes from a supercomputer in a anime とある魔術の禁書目録.